SocietyForArtisticResearch/texteditor-elm/README.md

 # Todo

 General:
+- Licenses
+- Copyright should be obligatory
+- Markdown-it ?
 - How do we get the author's name?
 - What to do when people are logged out
 - how often render?